-A few weeks ago, I was driving with the wind in my hair (because the a/c in the car doesn't work) and my children were with me, quiet in the backseat (because they couldn't hear anything over the wind in the car windows at 70mph).
-They were on their way to see my mother for basically the first time in over a year (due to her various illnesses), and I was praying that at least for that day, she would feel well enough to really be their grandmother, the woman they have known for all their lives, and not the sickly and fragile woman that I don't want them to remember her as.
+A few weeks ago, I was driving with the wind in my hair (because the a/c in the car doesn't work) and my children were with me, quiet in the backseat (because they couldn't hear anything over the wind in the car windows at 70mph anyway).
+We were on the way to see my mother for basically the first time in over a year (due to her various illnesses), and I was praying as I drove that at least for that day, she would feel well enough to really be their grandmother, the woman they've known all their lives - and not the sickly, fragile woman I don't want them to think of when they remember her.

-The drive is long and scenic, through several wooded areas on the outskirts of Knoxville.
-I was disappointed to see that the leaves hadn't yet begun to take on the colors of fall, but the green reminded me - as always - of when I was sixteen, and Mom and I had just moved to Tennessee from central Florida.
-My life just then was complete chaos.
-I was leaving behind my father, which was painful because we'd always been very close and I hadn't had a chance to even say goodbye to him.
-I was leaving my best friend, who I'd grown up with, and the pain of us hugging and crying as we said goodbye in the parking lot at her job was still desperately fresh.
+The drive to my mother's house is long and scenic, through several wooded areas on the outskirts of Knoxville.
+I was disappointed to see that the leaves hadn't yet begun to take on the colors of fall, but the green reminded me - as always - of when I was sixteen and Mom and I had just moved to Tennessee from central Florida.

-But I had hope.
-There was a boy that I loved deeply, and he was moving with us; we would be staying temporarily with my grandmother, which would put me back in touch with a cousin who had always been more like a sister, and who I had missed painfully during the time we'd been apart.
+But it wasn't all bad, and I still had hope; there was a boy that I loved deeply, and he was moving with us.
+We would be staying temporarily with my grandmother, which would put me back in touch with my most favorite cousin, who had always been more like what I imagine the blessing of a sister to be, and who I had missed painfully during the time we'd been apart.

-I had no idea how much my life was really changing, no idea how that summer would shape who I am now.
+I had no idea how much my life was really changing at that time, no idea how so many moments from that summer would continue to shape who I am now.
 And I didn't have the wisdom of today to get me through.
-But now, I can tell the old me that it's gonna be okay, with the knowledge of today's me, with the help of
+But now, I can tell the old me that it's gonna be okay - with the knowledge of today's me.
+With the help of: